Olivia Culpo Pours Out Of Plunging Robe In New Cheeky Instagram Snaps

 “Great genetics,” was another reply.

-The snapshots also featured celebrity hairstylist Carly Walters Bethel, who often lends her artistic touch to Olivia’s glamorous locks and is the creative genius behind the red-carpet looks of many stars, including Pryanka Chopra, Chrissy Teigen, Nina Dobrev, Ariel Winter, and Natalia Dyer.
+The snapshots also featured celebrity hairstylist Carly Walters Bethel, who often lends her artistic touch to Olivia’s glamorous locks and is the creative genius behind the red-carpet looks of many stars, including Priyanka Chopra, Chrissy Teigen, Nina Dobrev, Ariel Winter, and Natalia Dyer.

 “@oliviaculpo when even ur [sic] hairstylist is hot,” one of Olivia’s fan wrote under her post, followed by a trio of flattering emoji.

 Sure enough, the new pics saw the Culpo sisters getting their hair done with the assistance of the lovely and talented Carly.
-One of the shots showed Carly applying hairspray to Olivia long, raven tresses, while the Rhode Island beauty held up a curling wand.
+One of the shots showed Carly applying hairspray to Olivia’s long, raven tresses, while the Rhode Island beauty held up a curling wand.
 A swipe to the next slide showed the Sports Illustrated: Swimsuit Edition model using the curling wand to tend to her sister’s locks, as Carly worked on her luscious mane.

 A fully-equipped makeup table waited at hand, suggesting that Olivia and Sophia were about to put on their glam as well.
-While the Maxim model didn’t specify the reason why she and her sister were getting dolled up, she did, however, make a hilarious note in the photo caption, describing the scene as a “hair train.”
+While the Maxim model didn’t specify the reason why she and her sister were getting dolled up, she did make a hilarious note in the photo caption, describing the scene as a “hair train.”

 The new pics come less than a week after Olivia announced on Instagram that her sister had moved to Los Angeles to live with her.
 And, judging by her latest post, the two siblings appear to be having the time of their lives now that they have become roomies.